siruguri/railsschool-catchup-ruby/v2/course_content/object_oriented.md

 ## You've Got A Type

 The other main idea in OO is that any piece of data has a type, which in OO programming is usually called the object's _class_.

 Each class has a set of properties that is unique to itself.
 For example, all numbers have the property that they have a sign, negative or positive.

 OO languages allow programmers to write their own types.
-You might write a type called Animal, for example: all animals might have a property called `number_of_legs`, say.
+You might write a type called Animal, for example.
+All animals might have a property called `number_of_legs`, say.
+Or a type called Person, and all persons (people) will have a property called `name`.

+The specific piece of data that is being manipulated in a program, or during _control flow_, is

 It's important to distinguish between the properties of an object, and the _values_ of each property.
 All objects of the type Human Being